 A guide to business credit reports

-A business credit report includes important information about a company’s creditworthiness, including the business’s credit score.
+A business credit report includes important information about your company’s creditworthiness, including your business’s credit score.
 Having a good business credit score is essential when it comes to getting approved for a loan, business credit card or other line of credit.
-It can also affect the loan’s terms—the better your credit score, the better terms your business will typically enjoy.
+It can also affect the loan’s terms—the better your credit score is, the better terms your business will typically enjoy.

 Business credit reports are considered public records.
 So this means you can also use a business credit report to review credit information about another organization before deciding to work with them, helping you avoid some potential financial risks.